Elisabetta Tasca Serena: Life

 Tasca attended her final Mass before her illness on 1 October 1978.
 Tasca fell ill on 2 October and the doctor was summoned.
 The doctor diagnosed Tasca as having contracted bronchopneumonia.
 Her condition worsened in the morning on 7 October which led her being rushed to the Montecchio hospital.
 On 23 November in the night she suffered from pain in the liver and intestines leading doctors to believe she had gallstones and bowel obstruction.
 On 25 October her pain worsened and she had her daughter Sister Elisalma at her side.
 On 30 October she was able to leave hospital and was pleased to be home.
 Her two sons Antonio and Noè came from Canada at this point to be with their ailing mother.
 On 31 October she made her confession and received the Extreme Unction from her priest son Galileo.
 On 1 November on her deathbed she asked for a Mass to be celebrated there in order to thank God for four of her children having entered the religious life (two became nuns and two became Passionist priests).
 Tasca also asked her children to sing the Te Deum after she died.
 On 2 November her condition became aggravated and Tasca died on 3 November after she received the Eucharist.
 Her funeral was celebrated in the afternoon on 5 November with 27 priests in attendance; her remains were exhumed on 12 November 1997 and reinterred on 13 November in the chapel adjacent the Passionist church in her hometown.

 Beatification process

-The beatification process was launched on 9 December 1991 after the Congregation for the Causes of Saints issued the official "nihil obstat" (no objections to the cause) decree and titled Tasca as a Servant of God.
-The diocesan investigation was conducted in Vicenza from 7 March until 23 November 1992 at which point documentation was sent to the C.C.S. in Rome for further investigation; the C.C.S. validated the process on 1 October 1993 as having complied with their regulations.
+The beatification process was launched on 9 December 1991 after the Congregation for the Causes of Saints issued the nihil obstat ("no objections") decree and titled Tasca as a Servant of God.
+The diocesan investigation was conducted in Vicenza from 7 March until 23 November 1992 at which point documentation was sent to the Congregation for further investigation; the Congregation validated the process on 1 October 1993 as having complied with their regulations.

-The postulation submitted the Positio dossier to the C.C.S. in 1994; this was a dossier that compiled interrogatories and documents relating to Tasca's life and her reputation for holiness.
-Theologians debated and approved the dossier on 21 January 2010 after a first debate held on 20 June 2009 proved inconclusive.
-The C.C.S. ratified this decision on 18 November 2014.
-Tasca became titled as Venerable on 6 December 2014 after Pope Francis confirmed that she had lived a life of heroic virtue.

-The current postulator for this cause is the Passionist priest Cristiano Massimo Parisi.
+The postulation submitted the positio in 1994.
+Tasca became titled as venerable on 6 December 2014 after Pope Francis confirmed that she had lived a life of heroic virtue.
+The postulator for this cause is the Passionist priest Cristiano Massimo Parisi.